Andrew Benintendi Player Props: White Sox vs. Yankees

-After going 0-for-2 in his last game, Andrew Benintendi and the Chicago White Sox face the New York Yankees (who will hand the ball to Randy Vasquez) at 7:05 PM ET on Wednesday.
+On Thursday, Andrew Benintendi (on the back of going 0-for-2) and the Chicago White Sox play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Yankees.
+He had a hitless showing in his most recent game (0-for-2) against the Yankees.

 Andrew Benintendi Game Info & Props vs. the Yankees